Strength for Change, LLC

 Specializing in Cognitive Behavioral Therapy

 We are a team of caring, knowledgeable, and experienced therapists specializing in Cognitive Behavioral Therapy.
-We treat adolescents and adults experiencing depression, anxiety, ADHD, substance abuse, relationship difficulties, family problems, academic underachievement, and other life difficulties.
+We treat adolescents, teenagers, and adults experiencing depression, anxiety, ADHD, substance abuse, relationship difficulties, family problems, academic underachievement, and other life difficulties.

 Cognitive Behavioral Therapy (CBT)

 CBT was developed in the 1960’s by Dr. Aaron T. Beck out of the University of Pennsylvania.
 It is based on the idea that our thoughts and beliefs are the cause of our emotional and behavioral reactions.
 When our thoughts and beliefs are distorted or inaccurate in some way, we are prone to overreacting to unpleasant or stressful situations and developing mental health issues.

 The goal of CBT is to teach clients how to become their own therapist, capable of using a variety of coping strategies to effectively manage their feelings and reactions.
 Clients learn a step-by-step system for self-motivation, restructuring negative thought patterns, changing unhealthy behaviors, and living a “solution-focused” lifestyle.

 Research indicates that CBT is one of the most highly effective treatments for depression, anxiety, Obsessive-Compulsive Disorder, Post-Traumatic Stress Disorder, Personality Disorder, and a variety of other mental health conditions.
 To confirm this information, please visit www.nimh.com (National Institute of Mental Health) and do additional research online.